ktaylor63/southeast/site/content/articles/longleaf-pine-for-georgians-voluntary-conservation-through-partnerships.md

 ### The woman and her land

 Patricia McCarthy is a former science teacher and a timber woman who manages her family’s private farm near the Satilla River northwest of Waycross.
 She takes what might be called holistic approach to her working land.
-“Longleaf is a part.
+“Longleaf is a part [of her property].
 It’s not the whole.
 But it’s a part.
 It was here in the beginning, and it needs to be here,” she says.
 Besides producing longleaf for straw, she grows pecans and blueberries.

 ### Her conservation practices